Welcome to the Georgian College Financial Aid office

 How do I submit the application?

-Complete the Métis National of Ontario Bursary Application and submit to the Financial Aid office.
+Download the Métis Nation of Ontario Bursary Application Form

 First Generation students studying at a public Ontario college or university are considered for this bursary.
 A First Generation student is defined as a student whose parents have not participated in postsecondary studies.